-Advising services are available on West Campus Jones Hall, 2nd floor.
-Office hours are generally 8:30 a.m. to 5:00 p.m., unless other hours in the evening are scheduled.
+Advising services are available on the West Campus in the West Campus Lecture Hall.
+Office hours are generally 8:30 a.m. to 5:00 p.m. unless other hours in the evening are scheduled.
 Please e-mail the Nursing Academic Advisor to schedule your appointment.